T351 Audio / News Exercise

 When you are finished shooting, edit the piece that you produced and

 shot.
-Don't worry too much about the final length- but try to keep it
+Be sure to start and end in black.
+Don't worry too much about the final length- but please try to keep it

-under 4 minutes (5 minutes max!).
+under 3 minutes.
 The only graphic requirement is that

 you have a slate that lists: the segment title, date, your name as the